 After lunch we go to visit Deboche monastery, a ten minute walk from the lodge.
 Ten or so Budhist nuns, some from Tibet, live and meditate here.
 Buildings in the monastery were destroyed in the earth quake last year, especially the prayer hall.
 A new one is being built with help from charitable organizations.
 The new construction will take another four years to complete.
 Ngima walks around the buildings and finds a nun (lama or ani).
 She is slight and appears famished.
-She looks at us kindly, a look with the slightest hint of her suffering.
+She looks at us kindly, a look slightly revealing a hint of her suffering.
 She shows us the temporary place of worship.
 Things are stored in piles all over the place.
 I look around for a donation box.
-She senses my intent and gently lifts the clothes covering the box.
+She senses my intent and gently lifts the cloth that covers the box.

 We come back to the hotel and go to the dining room.
 Ngima shows us the pictures of his family.
 He has a younger brother, who is working in South Korea, and a younger sister, who is studying for an undergraduate degree in business.
 The younger brother has a one-year old son.
 They all live together with Ngima’s parents in Kathmandu.